EUROVOLC-ML/VolUnD-Toolkit/README.md

   - data_provider: specifies whether data should be stored on RAM (faster; value “ram”) or should be read from the filesystem (slower; value “fs”); default “ram”
   - mean: if not None, list of per-channel means for standardization; default None
   - std: if not None, list of per-channel standard deviations for standardization; default None
-  - training_mode if not None, list of normal activity labels; default [0]
+  - training_labels if not None, list of normal activity labels; default [0]
   - tag: name to assign to the training session in the web dashboard
   - log_dir: folder where to save the training data
   - plot_every: defines how often (number of iterations) dashboard figures (inputs, reconstructions) should be updated; default 1000
   - log_every: defines how often (number of iterations) dashboard plots (loss, accuracy) should be updated; default 10
   - save_every: defines how often (number of epochs) the model should be saved; default 10
+  - tensorboard_port: set tensorboard port to view telemetry on browser; default 6006
   - layers_base: in the model, number of convolution layers to be applied before down-sampling or up-sampling; default 1
   - channels_base: in the model, initial number of channels computed from the input signal; default 16
   - min_spatial_size: in the model, minimum temporal size (in spite of the name), under which down-sampling should not be performed; default 2